 Facilitated collaboration of mental health professionals and primary care providers is the future.
 Klara, is a secure messaging application that will bridge the gap between mental health treatment and medical care.
 The mission of Klara is to create a simplified method of communication to boost efficiency in the healthcare system.

-Email email@example.com or schedule a quick call to discuss joining the Klara messaging network.
+Email email@example.com to discuss joining the Klara messaging network.